linwoodc3/RepData_PeerAssessment/PA1_template.md

 ```
 ## [1] "10766.1886792453"
 ```
 The mean and median changed slighly but not much in terms of the total magnitude.
 The mean is pretty much the same.
-The impact is that the histogram values are higher for the
+The impact is that the histogram values are higher for the filled dataset.

 ## Are there differences in activity patterns between weekdays and weekends?
 Understanding the difference in weekday and weekend patterns means we must convert our dates to representations of days of the week, and then classify them into weekend and weekday factors.
 A great walkthrough was on stackoverflow, [converting weekdays to week and weekend factors.](from stackoverflow http://stackoverflow.com/questions/28893193/creating-factor-variables-weekend-and-weekday-from-date)